Rutgers Cancer Institute of New Jersey

-I came to The Cancer Institute of New Jersey in 2008 after completing a fellowship in surgical oncology at the Memorial Sloan-Kettering Cancer Center.
+I came to Rutgers Cancer Institute of New Jersey in 2008 after completing a fellowship in surgical oncology at the Memorial Sloan-Kettering Cancer Center.
 There, I received specialized training in the surgical management of hepatobiliary and pancreatic cancers.
 I completed my internship and residency in general surgery at the UCLA Medical Center.
-During my surgical residency I completed a PhD in Molecular, Cell and Developmental Biology through UCLA’s STAR program (Specialized Training in Advanced Research) which is a program designed to provide formalized training in research to post-graduate medical trainees.
+During my surgical residency I completed a PhD in Molecular, Cell and Developmental Biology through UCLA’s STAR program (Specialized Training in Advanced Research), which is a program designed to provide formalized training in research to post-graduate medical trainees.

 Liver cancer, bile duct cancer, pancreatic cancer, gastric cancer, colorectal cancer, metastatic colon cancer to the liver

 Eng OS, Arlow RL, Moore D, Chen C, Langenfeld JE, August DA, Carpizo DR. Fluid administration and morbidity in transhiatal esophagectomy.
 J Surg Res.
 2016 Jan;200(1):91-7. doi: 10.1016/j.jss.2015.07.021.
 Epub 2015 Jul 16.
 PMID: 26319974

 Eng OS, Melstrom LG, Carpizo DR. The relationship of perioperative fluid administration to outcomes in colorectal and pancreatic surgery: a review of the literature.
 J Surg Oncol.
 2015 Mar 15;111(4):472-7. doi: 10.1002/jso.23857.
 Epub 2015 Feb 2.
 Review.
 PMID: 25643938